smogpill/HDK/supplements/collagen.md

 - Improved tendons strength [1]
 - Collagen-based supplement shows significantly higher wound healing rates over just proteins (soy) [1][6]

+# Cons
+- Studies may have been biased.
+A meta-analysis found that by separating high quality independent studies from the biased ones, they noticed that collagen had no effect on skin aging [26]

 # Misc
 - Effects can take weeks or months [13]